 An apt pairing can enhance the tasting journey of Extra Anejo Tequila.
 Just like a good wine, Extra Anejo Tequila can be paired with a variety of foods to enhance its complex flavors.

 Classic pairings for Extra Anejo Tequila include dark chocolate, which enhances the tequila’s complex flavors like vanilla, roasted agave, and spices.
 In the realm of savory foods, smoked beef cheek, particularly when smoked with añejo barrel wood chips and braised with añejo tequila, pairs excellently with extra anejo tequila.

 For a more adventurous pairing, you can try pineapple upside-down cake, which complements the tequila’s notes of vanilla, pineapple, and honey.
 Other interesting pairings include:

 - Aged Gouda and Manchego cheeses

 - Fried chicken

 Each of these pairings offers a unique way to enjoy Extra Anejo Tequila, making every sip a delightful experience.

 Check out my growing library of extra anejo tequila reviews:

-What Makes Extra Anejo Tequila Unique?
+What is Extra Anejo Tequila?